 Headhunters

 Sometimes it is easier to work with a professional rather than trying to find a job on your own.
-It is of no risk to reach out to a few recruitment specialists as a part of your research.
+There is no risk in reaching out to a few recruitment specialists as part of your research.

 Teacher Recruitment Agents